keiranking/dotcom/source/articles/help/directions.html.md

 1. Take any escalator up to the 200-level departure gates.

     <aside>
-    If after 10 pm, take the escalators up another floor to the 300-level gates.
+    If after 10pm, take the escalators up another floor to the 300-level gates.
     </aside>

 1. Buy a NJTransit bus ticket ($3.50), either from one of the orange vending machines or by downloading the NJTransit app on your phone.
 You'll need a credit or debit card.